Licensed & Insured • Kitchener, Ontario

 Ventilation system ductwork in a Kitchener home

-Negative air pressure is a hidden safety hazard.
-When exhaust appliances pull more air out of the home than enters, the resulting negative pressure can backdraft gas furnaces and water heaters, pulling combustion gases including carbon monoxide into the living space.
-This risk is highest in tightly sealed homes and in older homes that have received air sealing upgrades.
+Negative air pressure is the hazard homeowners never see coming.
+When appliances pull more air out of the home than can enter, the house makes up the difference through the easiest available opening, and in a home with an atmospheric-vented furnace or water heater that opening is often the chimney itself.
+The draft reverses and combustion gases including carbon monoxide come back down into the living space.
+The risk is highest in tightly sealed newer homes and in older Kitchener homes that have had air sealing work done, and a clothes dryer running on a closed-up house is enough to tip a marginal system over.

 What to Expect During Your Ventilation Assessment